tabluka90/Georgian_MFA_Acoustic_Model/README.md

-This repository contains a Georgian acoustic model trained for use with Montreal Forced Aligner (MFA).
+Repository contains a Georgian acoustic model trained for use with Montreal Forced Aligner (MFA).
 The model can be used for forced alignment of Georgian speech, allowing conversion of audio and transcripts into time-aligned phone and word sequences.

+This work was developed as part of the EU Horizon Europe project GAIN (Georgian Artificial Intelligence Networking and Twinning Initiative)

  Model Overview
 ----------------------